Piperita/disqus-Modding/README.md

 * reduces margins between posts
 * adds a border around posts

+## Reply-counter
+* Adds button at the footer of every comment showing the amount of replies (if any)
+* Buttons can expand/collapse replies to a given individual post
+* Counter isupdated upon activating a post-update (sorting, loading more, loading new posts, loading new replies)

 ##Upcoming features
 * Individual buttons to open/close replies of an individual post (15th January 2016)
 * An editor to get HTML Codes easily into the input-areas